ryansb/hugo-lambda/README.md

 1. Upload all your content to input.yourdomain.com
 1. Enjoy!

+If you'd just like to try it out, the "demo-site" directory in this repository contains a hugo site with a single post that will work.
+The theme is [liquorice](https://github.com/eliasson/liquorice), distributed under the terms of the MIT license.
+To use it, upload the full contents of `demo-site` to the `input.yourdomain.com` S3 bucket.

 ## How it works

 *See [these][intro] blog [posts][deploying] for more info on using/deploying